peakphp/peak/README.md

 - Nginx latest
 - MYSQL 8
 - Redis latest
-- And a bunch of tools like composer and database migration
+- Composer install & update
+- Database migration
+- Shell access

 ##### How to use it ?